Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 Who is exempt from filing?

-The only businesses exempt from filing and paying Texas Franchise Tax are non-taxable entities.
-This includes:
+Businesses exempt from filing and paying Texas Franchise Tax are non-taxable entities, including:

 • Estates